You can thrive in the gig economy

 What is the gig economy?

-What has created the gig economy?
+What created the gig economy?

 How did the pandemic affect the gig economy?